 6. Investing in Dividend Stocks or Real Estate

-If you have savings or investment experience, building an income stream through dividend stocks or real estate investment trusts (REITs) might be a good option.
-Dividend stocks provide regular income from stock profits, and REITs allow you to invest in real estate without managing property.
+If you possess savings or investment knowledge, creating a source of income via dividend stocks or real estate investment trusts (REITs) could be a beneficial choice.
+Dividend stocks offer consistent income from stock gains, while REITs enable investment in real estate without the need for property management.

 Steps to Invest: